raylib is highly inspired by Borland BGI graphics lib and by XNA framework. Allegro and SDL have also been analyzed for reference.

 - Dani Gómez

-And a very special thanks to Ilya Zarembsky for his generous contribution.
+And a very special thanks to Ilya Zarembsky (@wly_cdgr) for his generous contribution.
 Many thanks Ilya!
-Hope your students enjoy raylib! :D
+Hope your students are enjoying raylib! :D